Stenodyon/blink/README.md

 ## Building

-Blink uses makefiles to build.
-(Hopefully I will be able to move the the zig build system).
+Blink uses makefiles to build (hopefully I will be able to move to the zig build system).

 Dependencies: